jgraichen/rails-assets-manifest/README.md

   config.assets.manifests = %w(public/.asset-manifest.json)
 ```

-If `config.cache_classes` is set to `true` the manifest file be loaded once on boot and raise errors if missing or invalid.
+If `config.cache_classes` is set to `true` the manifest file be loaded once on boot.

 Assets included with `integrity: true` will raise an error if the integrity option is missing in the manifest.